THE CHRIS GETHARD SHOW (2011-2018, 2024)

 He’s one of the few auteurs in true command of his powers as a creative, as opposed to simply forcing his voice on others.
 He is often unfairly dismissed as camp (although I doubt he’d deny the label), but — depending on your definition — camp is often vacuous and the works live solely for themselves, as opposed to being created for others with something to say.
 Waters sincerely wants folks to rethink how they view culture and society, and HAIRSPRAY delivers that wholeheartedly in a slobs vs. snobs way that still feels vital 35 years later.

 The cast is amazing.
 Divine, of course, and they do double-duty as both Tracy’s mother and the evil owner of the TV station.
 Ricki Lake is effortlessly likable as Tracy in her breakout role.
-Waters wrangled both comedic icon Jerry Stiller as Tracy’s father.
+Waters wrangled comedic icon Jerry Stiller as Tracy’s father!
 Pop legends Debbie Harry and Ric Ocasek, as well as general icon Pia Zadora all have extremely memorable moments!
 And, of course, Mink Stole, often steals the spotlight.

 However, I’d love to call attention to the production and set design, which are as equally rebellious as the script and casting.
 From the candy-colored sets to the faux-TV cameras used during dance tests, everyone was 100% aware that this was a heightened, but somewhat underground, reality.
 My favorite design decision though, is the facade of the apartment building that Tracy lives in, specifically the graffiti.
 It literally speaks volumes.
 Theatrical and dirty, but also visually striking in the way that only the way that graffiti — and film — can be.
 It’s an amazing feat.